What is music therapy?

 - playing an instrument

-There are a few different types of sound therapy, each with different benefits, though not all have been proven.
+There are a few different types of sound therapy, each with different benefits, though not all have been supported through research.

-Guided mediation is a form of sound healing in which you meditate to voiced instruction, either in a session or class, or using a video or app.
+Guided meditation is a form of sound healing in which you meditate to voiced instruction, either in a session or class, or using a video or app.
 Meditation can involve chanting or repeating mantras or prayers.
-Research has found that meditation offers a number of health benefits, including:

 - stress reduction